 How to determine the cost Fisher says, “I ask the client for the pet’s average annual food bill, average vet bill, and boarding costs in the area.
 I factor the average life span of the dog (based on the breed) and factor all the numbers by 20% and work the amount of money that can be put aside.”

-There are many creative ways to fund a pet trust if you don’t have enough money to care for your dog after your disability or death.
+How to pay There are many creative ways to fund a pet trust if you don’t have enough money to care for your dog after your disability or death.
 Pet owners should consider life insurance that names a pet trust or traditional trust as a beneficiary to fund a pet’s care.